 Are you planning to trek to Annapurna but unknown about the Annapurna Base Camp trek difficulty and how hard is it to climb?
 Read this article for the Annapurna Base Camp Trek difficulty before you decide to start your trekking in Annapurna Region.
 This might be helpful for any other trekking in the Himalayas.

 ABC trek is one of the moderate trekking destinations in the world according to the category of trekking.
-It is the second popular trekking destination in Nepal after Everest Base Camp Trek.
+It is the second most popular trekking destination in Nepal after Everest Base Camp Trek.

-Positive feeling trekkers with moderate fitness who can walk 6 to 8 hours up and downhill with higher elevation can be complete this trek easily.
+Positive feeling trekkers with moderate fitness who can walk 6 to 8 hours up and downhill with higher elevation can complete this trek easily.
 Before confirming this trek you need to know about its difficulty so here are some difficulties about ABC Trek Nepal.

 Difficult of right Trekking Gear:

 Annapurna BC is situated at 4130m which is in the Himalayan region and the weather always changes there.
 Daytime the temperature increases but in the evening going to fall down.
 The temperature is always 0 or less than zero degrees centigrade in Annapurna base camp at night and early morning. so you must prepare cloth properly which makes you warm.

 If you do not have well-packed clothes then you can feel difficulty trekking.
 Like in the winter season ABC covers by snow so you must bring a warm jacket with crampons for trekking and sunglass for protection from snow refraction. in June July heavy rain so you must bring a waterproof jacket and pants or Umbrella for this trekking.
 Here is the gear list for Trekking ABC.
 For detailed clothing information Please Read Here: Nepal Trekking Equipments.

 We request you to bring sweating to absorb and warm clothes that can be fast dry and lightweight for your best trekking.